UMassCDS/slurmcollie/docs/Modeling approach.md

 - a function to delete (or maybe archive) rows that deletes/archives linked data files too
 - May want a split mechanism to launch models vs. actually run them
 # Data prep and modeling overview
 1. Copy geoTIFFs from the Google Drive (or NAS via SFTP) for each site, resample and align, clip, and put separate geoTIFFs in a single folder on Unity for each site (the "stack," though they're separate files).
-That's what I've done, though want to make it read properly from the Google drive plus a couple more changes.
 2. Produce derived rasters such as NDVI in the stack folders. (optional)
 3. Upsample selected rasters into the stack folders. (optional)
 4. Sample rasters for transects at a site, producing an R data frame (this is the first time we have anything big in memory, and it's not that big).
 This data frame does NOT contain the entirety of the rasters, just the values at the sample points.
 Save as an RDS (binary R format that's fast to read).
 5. Stitch sample data frames for multiple sites and save as an RDS.
-If this gets too big, we'll have to subsample.
+If this gets too big, we'll have to subsample (it probably won't).
 Only for building models across multiple sites. (optional)
 6. Fit model.
 Read sample data for site(s).
 Optionally reclass dependent variable (e.g., to ICS_V4).
+Splits data into train/test/validation samples (random forest does one split internally with OOB).
 Fit random forest or AdaBoost model(s), potentially evaluate fit automatically and refit, write fit statistics and model for human evaluation and future prediction.
+This will be set up to support multi-stage modeling.
 7. Predict model.
 For the few models we think have potential, read the model and go back to the "stack" and create a geoTIFF of predicted classes.

 Step 1 is only repeated when you have fresh raster data, for instance as you finish canopy height models.
 It only needs to be run for the new/changed layers.
 It'll be relatively slow, much of that getting data off the Google Drive.